lm2612/Tutorials/README.md

 ## Set up instructions
 You will need to either login or sign up to a Google account to open and run notebooks on [Google colab](https://colab.research.google.com/).
+(Note, I have included details of my conda environment in `requirements.txt` file for running offline, but it is highly recommended to use Google colab during the tutorial to avoid any potential issues with package installations.)

 ## Introduction to Supervised Learning